Relocation or Relocated Charts in Astrology

 Your natal chart works just fine for most purposes whether or not you still live where you were born.
 Still, a relocation chart is interesting to study if you’ve permanently moved away from your birth place or if you want to see possible changes to your natal chart in a new place.

-Frequently enough, I have seen people use their birth data—including their local birth time—and simply changed their birthplace to their new location.
+Frequently, I have seen people use their birth data—including their local birth time—and simply change their birthplace to their new location, creating what they thought was a relocation chart.
 This approach will not work if the new location is in a different time zone.
-The resulting chart is not an accurate relocation chart.
+I emphasize this because this method will produce a chart that has no relevance to the owner–the resulting chart is not an accurate relocation chart.

 The reason for this is that the relocation chart should preserve the true moment in time that your birth occurred.